aschern/semeval2020_task11/README.md

     ```bash
     python -m technique_classification --config configs/tc_config.yml --split_dataset --overwrite_cache
     ```
 3. Train and eval model.
-We used two setups with and without flags `--join_embeddings --use_length`.
+We used two setups with and without flags `--join_embeddings --use_length` (to get our RoBERTa-Joined).
+For the first run you can use `--model_name_or_path roberta-large`.
     ```bash
     python -m technique_classification --config configs/tc_config.yml --do_train --do_eval
     ```